mircomacchi/scRNAseq-exploring-microglia-role-in-Alzheimer-disease/README.md

 See [hCO+hCO_aβ](hCO+hCOab_GitHubMD.md) for an example of the detailed analyses.

+reference Paper:

-reference: Cakir, Bilal et al.,
+Cakir, Bilal et al.,
 [“Expression of the transcription factor PU.1 induces the generation of microglia-like cells in human cortical organoids.”](https://www.nature.com/articles/s41467-022-28043-y)
 , Nature communications vol. 13,1 430.
 20 Jan.
 2022